Some of us have a hard time saying, ‘no.’ Here’s how to embrace the beautiful no – part 1.

 When you say “no” to the wrong things, you get to say “yes” to the right things.
 You get to say yes to the things that excite you.

 Yes, to the projects that energize you.
-Yes, to the relationships that fulfill you.
+And, yes, to the relationships that fulfill you.
 Yes, to the dreams and the goals that truly matter to you.
-Yes, to the values that reflect who you are as a person.
+And, yes, to the values that reflect who you are as a person.

 At its core, saying “no” is about choosing what doesn’t matter and refusing to give it any more space in your life.
 When you do this, you have the freedom to say “yes” to the things that truly matter to you!